bfwg/ngx-drag-scroll/CONTRIBUTING.md

 Commit types should be one of the following:

-[build, chore, ci, docs, feat, fix, perf, refactor, revert, style, test]
+[build, ci, docs, feat, fix, perf, refactor, revert, style, test]

+## Rules

+The rules are listed here at - http://marionebl.github.io/commitlint/#/reference-rules .